takac/vim-hardtime/README.md

 experience.

 It works using a timeout on the keys you want to stop repeating, i.e. `h`, `j`, `k`, `l`, `UP`, `DOWN`, `LEFT`, `RIGHT`.
 This timeout is set to 1000 milliseconds.
 After this time you can use a movement key again.
+It also allows to completely disable keys that you never under any circumstances want to use.

 Stop repeating jjjjj...
 Stop repeating kkkk...